lertsoft/lertsoft/README.md

 - 🌱 I’m currently learning smart contracts and natural language processing while mastering web development.
 - 👯 I’m looking to collaborate on open source projects and protocols.
 - 💬 Ask me about Film Photography
 - ⚡ Fun fact: I also work on film productions as a camarographer or director of photography.
+[See my cinematography work](https://cinema.ronnycoste.com)

 **Skill & Tools**
   <p align="center">